- Student Withdrawal/Refund Policy

 The student and the institution’s personnel involved shall receive a written summary of the above determination.
 A copy of all documentation relating to every student’s complaint should be signed by all parties.
 A copy shall be given to the student, and the original will be placed in the student file.

-6. If the student is not satisfied with the determination of the Senior Educational Administrator or designate, the student must advise the Senior Educational Administrator or designate within 48 hours of being informed of the determination.
-The Senior Educational Administrator or designate will immediately refer the matter to the President.
-The President will review the matter and meet with the student within 5 school days.
+(5) If the student is not satisfied with the determination of the Senior Educational Administrator or designate, the student must advise the Senior Educational Administrator or designate within 48 hours of being informed of the determination.
+The Senior Educational Administrator or designate will immediately refer the matter to the Senior Vice President or designate.
+The Senior Vice President or designate will review the matter and meet with the student within 5 school days.

-7. The President shall either confirm or vary the determination of the Senior Educational Administrator or designate.
-The President will confirm, change or deny the resolution.
-If the resolution is not accepted by the student, at this point, a Dispute Resolution Panel may be called which includes the President, and two members of the Advisory Committee.
+(6) The Senior Vice President or designate shall either confirm or vary the determination of the Senior Educational Administrator or designate.
+The Senior Vice President will confirm, change or deny the resolution.
+If the resolution is not accepted by the student, at this point, a Dispute Resolution Panel may be called which includes the President, the Senior Vice President and two members of the Advisory Committee.
 Should there still be no resolution, the school’s Dispute Resolution Process will be considered exhausted.

 - Work Experience: Practicum Placement or Co-Op Work Term

 ULI provides work experience placements for students who have reached at least the 75% point of study of the on-site portion of a program of study and met the criteria for work experience placement.
 ULI ensures that placements provide an opportunity for students to enhance the skills learned in the program of study.

 ULI finds Host Employers who are committed to introducing students to work in their field of study.
 ULI works with the Host Employer to evaluate the student’s performance during a work experience and to provide a letter of reference on the successful completion of the agreed upon work term.